Payment-Components/demo-swift-mt/README.md

 # Swift MT Message Validator Demo

 The project is here to demonstrate how our [SDK](https://www.paymentcomponents.com/messaging-libraries/) for Swift MT Messages Validation works.
-For our demonstration we are going to use a demo library which can parse/validate/generate an MT101 message.
+For our demonstration we are going to use the demo SDK which can parse/validate/generate an MT101 message.

 It's a simple maven project, you can download it and run it, with Java 1.8 or above.